-- Official GRE general test score report sent by testing agency.
+- [OPTIONAL] Official GRE general test score report sent by testing agency.
 The UGA institutional code for ETS reporting is 5813.
 No departmental code is required.

-- Three letters of recommendations.
+- Three letters of recommendation.
 List the names of recommenders in the fields on page three of the online application along with their e-mail addresses.
 They will receive a link to access a secure page where they can submit your recommendation quickly and easily via the Web.

 *International applicants, please see additional requirements.